Rajni1109/VDMA-Shield/README.md

 └── WARNING_UNATTENDED_OBJECT_20250601_150122.mp4
 ```

-Each clip includes **10 seconds of pre-event footage** from a rolling buffer, so you always see what led up to the incident.
+Each clip includes **10 seconds of pre-event footage** so you always see what led up to the incident.

-Configure buffer size in `main.py`:
+Configure in `main.py`:

 ```python
 evidence_mgr = VideoEvidenceManager(